kciter/terraform-apply-for-aws-action/README.md

-# Terraform Apply for AWS
+# Terraform Apply for AWS Action

 This Action allows you to create, change, and improve AWS infrastructure by Terraform.